dakku7/Five-Night-s-at-Freddy-s-in-CMD/README.md

 # Five-Nights-at-Freddys-in-CMD

-This project is a console-based adaptation of the Fnaf 1 from scratch, by me.
+This is a console-based adaptation of the Fnaf 1 from scratch, by me.
 The implementation is done in C++.

 ## Code
 - **Main Functionality**: The `main.cpp` file contains the main game loop, where threads for animatronic movement, energy management, and rendering are created and managed.